d11wtq/oedipus-dm/README.md

 Post.index.insert(a_post)
 ```

-In pratice, to keep things in sync, you should do this in an `after :create`
+In practice, to keep things in sync, you should do this in an `after :create`
 hook on your model.

 ``` ruby